 - Paprika, optional

-- In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
-Stir in the chili sauce, vinegar and salt; set aside.
+- Preheat oven to 375°.
+In a large skillet, cook and crumble beef with onion and garlic over medium heat until no longer pink, 5-7 minutes; drain.
+Stir in chili sauce and vinegar.

-- Press biscuit dough onto the bottoms and up the sides of 10 greased muffin cups.
-Fill with beef mixture and top with potatoes.
-Sprinkle with potato chips; press down lightly.
+- Separate biscuits; press each onto bottom and up sides of a greased muffin cup.
+Fill with beef mixture; top with mashed potatoes.
+Sprinkle with potato chips.